cKlee/ecpo/ecpo.md

 [ hasChronologyGap ]: #haschronologygap

 Relation between a document and a [ Chronology ], indicating the [ Chronology ] is a gap.
 Having this property means that the described periodical units through the [ Chronology ] are not held by someone.
-To relate a [ Chronology ] and a [ Chronology ] use [ hasSubChronology ] instead.
+To relate a [ Chronology ] and a [ Chronology ] use [ dcterms:hasPart ](http://dublincore.org/documents/dcmi-terms/#terms-hasPart) instead.

 	ecpo:hasChronologyGap a owl:ObjectProperty ;
 		rdfs:label "has chronology gap"@en ;
 		rdfs:label "hat Bestandsverlauflücke"@de ;
 		rdfs:range ecpo:Chronology ;
 		rdfs:comment "Relation between a document and a Chronology, indicating the Chronology is a gap"@en ;
-		rdfs:isDefinedBy <> .

-## hasSubChronology

-[ hasSubChronology ]: #hassubchronology

-Relation between a [ Chronology ] and a [ Chronology ].
-Meaning the object is part of the subject.

-	ecpo:hasSubChronology a owl:TransitiveProperty ;
-		rdfs:label "has subchronology"@en ;
-		rdfs:label "hat untergeordneten Bestandsverlauf"@de ;
-		rdfs:domain ecpo:Chronology ;
-		rdfs:range ecpo:Chronology ;
-		rdfs:comment "Relation between a Chronology and a Chronology"@en ;
-		rdfs:subPropertyOf dcterms:hasPart ;
 		rdfs:isDefinedBy <> .

 # Datatype properties